yukaiw23/pointnet/README.md

 The testing log and result will be saved under '/log' folder

 05/03/2023

-The model has been trained based on new dataset 'modelnet40_0228', and its test result are: Test Instance Accuracy=90.3871%, Class accuracy=88.1154%
+The model has been trained based on new dataset 'modelnet40_0228', and its test result are: Test Instance Accuracy = 90.3871%, Class accuracy = 88.1154%